Configure audit logging

 The logging page will appear as shown below:

-- Open the Teacher data class in the configuration.
-Enable the Encrypted property of the CPRNumber attribute.
+- Open the Teacher data class.
+Enable the Encrypted property on the CPRNumber attribute.

 @user.Contains("Role", "Manager")